The Difference Between Comic Investing & Comic Book Collecting

 I'm also not a big Justice League of America fan also, but I invested in the silver age Justice League of America #9 (origin of the Justice League).
 It was a great investment comic book choice.

 You don't have to seek out the highest graded comic investments.
 I don't.
 I don't have the budget to do that.
-Actually, many in comic collectors and investors are starting to hit those mid grade and lower grade books from the silver age of comics.
+Actually, many in comic collectors and investors are starting to hit those mid grades and lower grade books from the silver age of comics, but make no mistake that they do appreciate in value a lot slower.
+Check out the prices of some of those high-grade books compared to mid-grade books.

 I wrote a hub about one secret tip to help you to do this.
 You can visit the link to discover how to foresee a huge demand for certain comic books to help your choices concerning comic book investing.